johngeorgewright/hot-press/README.md

 ```

 If the timeout is exceeded by a listener within any part of event lifecycle, the
-event is terminated and an error event is published.
+listener is terminated and an error event is published; it will not kill the
+event.

 ### Namespacing